crawl/sequell/docs/learndb.md

 ===========

-The LearnDB is a user-maintained database of content accessible to users of ##crawl and ##crawl-dev on FreeNode IRC.
+The LearnDB is a user-maintained database of content accessible to users of ##crawl and ##crawl-dev on freenode IRC.
 This is a brief description of the commands available to query and update the LearnDB.

 The LearnDB is organized into *terms* (also called *pages*).
 Each term may have one or more entries.
-For user convenience, some entries may be links to other entries.
+For user convenience, entries may link to other entries.

 Querying the LearnDB